-- When we say: - "In-network coverage", we mean you get care from our in-network providers. - "Out-of-network coverage", we mean you can get care from out-of-network providers. - The policy year deductibles, copayments and coinsurance listed in the schedule of benefits below reflect the policy year deductibles, copayment and coinsurance amounts under your plan. - The coinsurance listed in the schedule of benefits reflects the plan coinsurance percentage.
+- When we say: - "In-network coverage", we mean you get care from our in-network providers. - "Out-of-network coverage", we mean you can get care from out-of-network providers. - The policy year deductibles, copayments and coinsurance listed in the schedule of benefits below reflect the policy year deductibles, copayments and coinsurance amounts under your plan. - The coinsurance listed in the schedule of benefits reflects the plan coinsurance percentage.
 This is the coinsurance amount that the plan pays.
-You are responsible for paying any remaining coinsurance. - You are responsible for paying any policy year deductibles, copayments, and your coinsurance. - You are responsible for full payment of any health care services you receive that are not covered benefits. - This plan has maximums for specific covered benefits.
+You are responsible for paying any remaining coinsurance. - You are responsible for paying any policy year deductibles, copayments and your coinsurance. - You are responsible for full payment of any health care services you received that are not covered benefits. - This plan has maximums for specific covered benefits.
 For example, these could be visit, day or dollar maximums.
-They are combined maximums for separate maximums for in-network providers and out-of-network providers unless we state otherwise. - At the end of this schedule of benefits you will find detailed explanations about your: - Policy year deductibles - Copayments - Maximums - Coinsurance - Maximum out-of-pocket limits
+They are separate maximums for, in-network providers and out-of-network providers unless we state otherwise. - At the end of this schedule of benefits you will find detailed explanations about your: - Policy year deductibles - Copayments - Maximums - Coinsurance - Maximum out-of-pocket limits

 All covered benefits are subject to the policy year deductible, copayment and coinsurance unless otherwise noted in the schedule of benefits below.
+The Surprise bill section in the certificate of coverage explains your protections from a surprise bill.